editorconfig/specification/index.rst

 ===========

 EditorConfig files are in an INI-like file format.
 In an EditorConfig file, all beginning whitespace on each line is considered irrelevant.
-Each line must be one of the
+Each line must be one of the following:
-following:

 - Blank: contains only whitespace characters.
 - Comment: starts with a ``;`` or a ``#``.
-   - Inserting an unescaped ``#`` or ``;`` after non-whitespace characters in a line (i.e., inline) shall neither be parsed as a comment nor as part of the section name, pair (defined below) key or value in which it was inserted.
-This behavior may change in the future; thus, such kind of insertion is not recommended.
+   - Inserting an unescaped ``#`` or ``;`` after non-whitespace characters in a line (i.e. inline) is not parsed as a comment, nor as part of the section name, the key pair (see below), or the value it was inserted into.
+This behavior may change in the future; therefore this kind of insertion is not recommended.
 - Section Header: starts with a ``[`` and ends with a ``]``.
    - May not use any non-whitespace characters outside of the surrounding